 You can't.

-There's no you wanted it to be true.
+There's no, you wanted it to be true.

-And when the top DOJ officials and FBI officials were warned by Bruce, or as he said in his testimony released last week, Lisa Page yesterday, that means they all knew it was corrupt and not verified and bought and paid for and political.
+And when the top DOJ officials and FBI officials were warned by Bruce or, as he said in his testimony released last week, Lisa Page yesterday, that means they all knew it was corrupt and not verified and bought and paid for and political.

-And that adds even more urgency to the FISA abuse, which is committing a fraud on a Pfizer court, a conspiracy to deny an American citizen his constitutional rights, and even more importantly, allowing false Russian lies paid for to influence the American people leading up to the election.
+And that adds even more urgency to the FISA abuse, which is committing a fraud on a FISA court, a conspiracy to deny an American citizen his constitutional rights, and even more importantly, allowing false Russian lies paid for to influence the American people leading up to the election.

 We know that happened.